cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-standards-need-community-work.md

 that's almost a CURIE but looses focus right at the end with `_CUI`.
 I'll be sad on the day if/when I need to work with data in this format.

-NIH isn't so good at community work, so I don't think that this will be a big deal.
-In general, it's even more difficult to convince a group to give up on their own standards and adopt yours (trust me, I tried / trust me, people have tried on me).
+I have doubts that a group making a proposal that has not previously engaged with the community will be successful at engaging with the community after, so I don't think that this will be a big deal.
+In general, it's even more difficult to convince a group to give up on their own standards and adopt yours - trust me, I tried, and people have tried on me.

 I assume that at some point, the RFC will get taken down.
 I archived it as PDF [here](/assets/cfde-jkg-rfc.pdf).